 What Is Heart Rate Variability?
-How to understand and check it.
+How to understand and check it

 What Is Heart Rate Variability (HRV) & Why Does It Matter?

-HRV means the difference in time between heartbeats (scientifically named R-R intervals ), measured in milliseconds.
+Heart Rate Variability means the difference in time between heartbeats (scientifically named R-R intervals ), measured in milliseconds.

 Today heart rate variability (HRV) seems to be one of the most popular measurements among people who want to analyze their body’s systems, physiological stress levels, risk of getting sick, and much more.